SNCFdevelopers/bootstrap-sncf/templates/intern/4.0/components/checkboxes-and-radios.md

 {% include components/checkbox.html name="exampleCheckbox1" id="exampleCheckbox1" label="Custom checkbox" %}
 {% endexample %}

-Custom checkboxes can also utilize the `:indeterminate` pseudo class when manually set via JavaScript (there is no available HTML attribute for specifying it).
+Custom checkboxes can also utilize the `:indeterminate` pseudo class and `aria-checked="mixed` for screen reader, when manually set via JavaScript (there is no available HTML attribute for specifying it).

 <div class="bd-example bd-example-indeterminate">
   <div class="custom-control custom-checkbox">